isawika/retro-digitization/README.md

 ## What You'll Do

 You will use sample pages from Harold Conklin's 1953 Hanunoo-English dictionary.
 Hanunoo (IPA: "hanunuʔɔ") is an indigenous language spoken by ~25,000 Hanunoo Mangyan people in the Philippines.
 Although they have a native writing system called [Surat Mangyan](https://en.wikipedia.org/wiki/Hanunuo_script), the dictionary itself had Hanunoo words printed in Roman letters but their pronounciations were denoted with non-Roman letters.
 These include 5 vowels with diacritical marks (á é í ó ú), the eng character 'ŋ' and the glottal stop 'ʔ' symbol.
-Here are two sample entries in the dictionary:
+Here are two sample entries in the dictionary where you can see them used.

 <center><img src="./images/conklin-sample.png" alt="Two sample entries from the Conklin dictionary for the headwords 'agusbakyang and 'Agustu'." width="500"/></center>

 <br/>

-You will train the open-source Tesseract OCR engine to recognize the special character 'ŋ' since no existing engine can (the glottal stop symbol will be handled differently, and Tesseract has a language model that recognizes the vowels with diacritical marks).
+You will train the open-source Tesseract OCR engine to recognize the special character 'ŋ' since no existing engine can (the glottal stop symbol will be handled differently, and Tesseract already has a language model that recognizes the vowels with diacritical marks).
 You will also format the OCR-ed pages into XML then load/edit/display them in a locally-installed [Lexonomy](https://www.lexonomy.eu/) dictionary server.
 How cool is that? :-)

 ![Example Lexonomy dictionary](./images/lexonomy-entry.png)
 _Example dictionary hosted in Lexonomy_